Approximation in K-theory for Waldhausen Quasicategories: Waldhausen Quasicategories

 Similarly, a {\it homotopy cocartesian square} in the sense of \cite{BlumbergMandellActa} and \cite{BlumbergMandellAbstHomTheory}, but in a Waldhausen {\it quasi}category, is merely a pushout square in which one of the legs is a cofibration (the opposite morphism will then also be a cofibration).
 This follows from the fact that pushouts in a quasicategory are invariant under equivalence.

+After this discussion of the far-reaching consequences of the definition of Waldhausen quasicategory, we can now return to the review of the theory itself.

-\begin{definition}[Exact functor] Let $\calc$ and $\cald$ be Waldhausen quasicategories.
-A functor $f\colon \calc \to \cald$ is called {\it exact} if $f$ maps the distinguished zero object to the distinguished zero object, $f$ maps each cofibration to a cofibration, and $f$ maps each pushout square along a cofibration to a pushout square along a cofibration. \end{definition}
+\begin{definition}[Exact functor] Let $\cala$ and $\calb$ be Waldhausen quasicategories.
+A functor $F\colon \cala \to \calb$ is called {\it exact} if it sends zero objects of $\cala$ to zero objects of $\calb$, it sends cofibrations to cofibrations, and maps each pushout square along a cofibration to a pushout square along a cofibration. \end{definition}

-By 1-fullness of the subquasicategory of cofibrations, we have $f(co\calc) \subseteq co \cald$.
-Every map of quasicategories sends equivalences to equivalences, so we also have $f(\calc_\text{equiv}) \subseteq \cald_\text{equiv}$ by 1-fullness of the maximal sub Kan complex.
+By 1-fullness of the subquasicategory of cofibrations, we have $F(co\cala) \subseteq co \calb$ for the entire cofibration sub quasicategory $co\cala$.
+Every map of quasicategories sends equivalences to equivalences, so we also have $F(\cala_\text{equiv}) \subseteq \calb_\text{equiv}$ by 1-fullness of the maximal sub Kan complex.
 By the comments preceding the definition, an exact functor between Waldhausen quasicategories preserves weak cofibrations and homotopy cocartesian squares.